 Becoming a Couple

 Applicants must register individually for a Match in the Registration, Ranking, and Results® (R3®) system before one partner can send a couple request through the R3 system to the other partner.
 Applicants MUST be participating in the same Match in order to couple.
-Once the other partner accepts the couple request, each individual must pay the couple fee.
+Once an applicant sends a couple request to the partner, the couple fee is due regardless of whether or not the request to couple is accepted.
+Once the partner accepts the couple request, the partner must pay the couple fee.
 The process is completed when the Couple Status field in the R3 system reads “Accepted” and Fee Status is “Paid”.
 Note: Couple fees are non-refundable, even if applicants later decide to uncouple.